bkroeker/temporal_tables/README.md

 Easily recall what your data looked like at any point in the past!
 TemporalTables sets up and maintains history tables to track all temporal changes to to your data.

-Currently for Ruby 1.9, Rails 3.2, Postgres
+Currently tested on Ruby 2.1, Rails 4.1, Postgres

 ## Installation